jonathantsang/jonathantsang.github.io2/blog/co-op/co-op2.md

 Did one phone interview round.
 Solved it completely with extra time to spare and explanations. **Rejected**

 #### Databricks - SF - Software Engineer New Grad
 Did phone screen and onsite in SF.
 Rejected due to not solving assembly question about pointers and memory assignment.
-No algorithm questions were asked it wa all implementation. **Rejected**
+No algorithm questions were asked it was all implementation. **Rejected**

 #### Axon - Seattle - Software Engineer Intern
 Did phone screen with easy algorithm question on backtracking. **Offer but turned down**